-The status of doctors changed dramatically in the first decade of the 20th century, when cars, telephones and urbanization made the practice of medicine more efficient and, therefore, more lucrative.
+The status of doctors changed dramatically in the first decade of the 20th century, when cars, telephones and urbanization—all media in McLuhan’s rubric—made the practice of medicine more efficient and, in turn, more lucrative.

 Some nuggets that help make these changes more tangible:

-Population living in a settlements of more than 2500 rose from less than 30% in 1880 to 45% in 1910, notes Starr.
+The US population living in a settlements of more than 2500 rose from less than 30% in 1880 to 45% in 1910, notes Starr.
 In the northeast, population density in settlements soared from 200 people per square mile in 1890 to 450 in 1910.
-In addition to density, cities brought single people lacking family support; together these factors spawned hospitals, argues Starr.
-In turn hospitals facilitated specialization, capital investment and knowledge sharing.
-Hospitals also bolstered the authority of local medical associations, since these groups often dictated which doctors could admit patients.
+Concentrating patients made doctoring cheaper.
+In addition to density, cities pooled single people lacking family support, which helped spawn hospitals, argues Starr.
+And, in turn, hospitals facilitated specialization, capital investment and knowledge sharing.
+Hospitals also bolstered the authority of local medical associations, since these groups often dictated which doctors could admit patients to hospitals.

+These factors, cumulatively, transformed the practice of doctoring.
 At the turn of the century, many doctors’ incomes doubled, and their social status and political clout climbed accordingly.
-In step with unionization in other trades, doctors reorganized and strengthened the American Medical Association; its membership rose from 8,000 in 1900 to 70,000 in 1910, writes Starr.
-Doctors used their new clout to limit competition — halving the number of medical schools, marginalizing non-accredited healers, and lobbying to end direct-to-consumer advertising by patent medicine makers.
+In step with unionization in other trades in the period, doctors reorganized and strengthened the American Medical Association; its membership rose from 8,000 in 1900 to 70,000 in 1910, writes Starr.
+Doctors used their new clout to limit competition—halving the number of medical schools, marginalizing non-accredited healers, and lobbying to end direct-to-consumer advertising by patent medicine makers.

 Doctors were frequently quoted in Samuel Adam’s famous 1905-1906 series about patent medicines, The Great American Fraud, in Colliers Weekly.
 The opening paragraph marked the beginning of the end of patent medicines: